-In late 2020, Michigan’s DNR director Dan Eichinger wrote a change in rules prohibiting fishing in water deeper than 80 feet and a change in Whitefish season to end on October 1 until December 10.
-Currently, there is no fishing whitefish during the spawn from November 1 – 30.
+In late 2020, Michigan’s DNR director Dan Eichinger wrote a change in rules prohibiting fishing in water deeper than 80 feet and a changed in Whitefish season to end on October 1 until December 10.
+There is no fishing whitefish during the spawn from November 1 – 30.
 Fishermen noted that they couldn’t catch fish at those depths except for a limited time in the spring.

 Interlochen Public Radio noted that communications from the DNR gave the excuse that the rule changes and delay in renewing commercial fishing licenses result from the legislature’s failure to update the statutes.

 DNR’s 50 Year Effort to Kill Michigan Commercial Fishing

 In 2019 Thumbwind noted that the decline of the Michigan commercial fishing industry is no accident.
 Since the 1960s, the Michigan DNR’s Fisheries Division emphasized running the Great Lakes fisheries for sports fishing and sought a diminished commercial fishing role.
 In the late 1960s, the Department of Natural Resources enacted administrative rules creating development zones for recreational fishing throughout the Great Lakes, where commercial fishing would be prohibited.
 As a result, the number of commercial fishing licenses issued decreased from 339 in 1969 to 176 in 1970.
 Today 65 licenses are allowed; however, only about 13 are active.

 Where to find a Walmart Fishing License?